Three Measures for Secure Checkout on Your Website

-This stems from a larger campaign for more security, as many tech company have increasingly emphasized users switching their sites and businesses over to HTTPS encryption, one of the main lines of defense against the growing threats that exist on the web.
+This stems from a larger campaign for more security, as many tech companies have increasingly emphasized users switching their sites and businesses over to HTTPS encryption so that they can be used for things like secure checkout, one of the main lines of defense against the growing threats that exist on the web.

 For the average consumer this may seem trivial, but as an e-commerce site owner or an online business that handles sensitive data wanting to reach a broader customer base and build more trust, this means that there is a need to take security more seriously.
 Not only will switching to HTTPS elevate the security of online services, but it will also help increase customer awareness and trust when they visit insecure websites.